LibraryOfCongress/concordia/docs/how-we-work.md

 **For a new feature ticket:**

-1. Ticket is generated as an issue and placed in the backlog in GitHub
+1. Ticket is generated as an issue and placed in the backlog
 2. Product owner will place priority tickets in a sprint
 3. Product Manager will ensure all acceptance criteria has been articulated and assign developer
 4. Developer will move to In Progress when ticket is being worked on